Alexandros-Korolis/Customer_Segmentation/README.md

 <h1><strong>Customer Segmentation</strong></h1>

 <h2><strong>Project Purpose</strong></h2>
-As an analyst, I've been tasked with analyzing transaction data to provide advice to a pet shop owner in the USA on how to increase sales.
+As an analyst, I've been tasked with analyzing transaction data to provide strategic advice to a pet shop owner in the USA on how to effectively target customers to increase sales.

 <h2><strong>About the dataset</strong></h2>
 &#8226; fact_sales.csv contains transaction data <br>